-ASIJ’s mission of “developing compassionate, inquisitive learners prepared for global responsibility” along with our Student Learning Outcomes (SLOs) provide the foundation for our academic program.
-ASIJ’s curriculum is inspired by the best in American and international education and is designed to foster academic excellence, creativity and individuality.
-Small student-teacher ratios are maintained to assure opportunity for individualized instruction — an important part of ASIJ's emphasis on teaching to the whole person and attention to students' unique strengths and needs.
+ASIJ’s mission of “developing compassionate, inquisitive learners prepared for global responsibility” provides a foundation for our academic program.
+The curriculum is guided by American and internationally recognized curriculum standards and is designed to foster academic excellence, creativity and individuality.
+Class sizes and support structures ensure there is opportunity for individualized instruction — an important part of ASIJ's emphasis on teaching to the whole person and attention to students' unique strengths and needs.

 A dynamic and diverse school community nurtures our students’ love for learning and is shaped by our dedicated and experienced faculty with the support of a highly engaged parent body.
 Whether it is at the Early Learning Center or in a high school classroom, critical thinking, creativity, collaboration and compassion are the key values embedded throughout our curriculum.
-Supported by extensive access to technology and a 1:1 laptop program that covers grades 6 to 12, students and teachers have the ability to explore and share information in a multitude of ways in every subject area.
+Supported by extensive access to technology, students and teachers have the ability to explore and share information in a multitude of ways in every subject area.